Honor Molloy: Maiden Voyages

 Maiden Voyages was first developed at the Royal Court Theatre's International Playwrights Group Residency in London, England in 1990.
 That same year, the play received further developmental readings with the Boston Women in Theatre Festival and Working Theater.
-Maiden Voyages was first produced by the Drama Department at the University of Kent in March of 1991.
+Maiden Voyages was first produced by the Drama Department at the University of Kent in March 1991.
 Based on Molloy's real-life friend Bronagh Murphy, the play depicts an Irish midwife working in a Dublin maternity ward.
-Maiden Voyages was later produced Off-Broadway by New Georges at Theatre Row in 1993.
+Maiden Voyages was later produced Off-Broadway by New Georges at Theatre Row in May 1993.
 The production was directed Jessica Bauman, and featured an ensemble of Susan Bernfield, Tobi Brydon, Robin Howard, Susan McKeown, Colleen McQuade, Bronagh Murphy, Marian Quinn, and Caroline Winterson.

-In October of 2008, a new version of Maiden Voyages had a limited engagement at the Liberty Hall Theatre in Dublin, Ireland where it enjoyed a sold out run.
+In October 2008, a new version of Maiden Voyages had a limited engagement at the Liberty Hall Theatre in Dublin, Ireland where it enjoyed a sold out run.
 The Irish Times later noted “Maiden Voyages was well received… With Murphy’s finely tuned ear for naturalistic dialogue allied to Molloy’s poetic lyricism and concern for social justice, they’ve created a powerful, grittily humorous, and deeply moving account of the lives of five very different Dublin women, all in the throes of labour pains.”
 In 2010 Maiden Voyages received a special staged reading with Working Theater as part of the company 25th anniversary celebration.